 You can offer written parts of your website in multiple languages, making it easier for your global audience to navigate your site and understand what they are purchasing.
-The languages we currently support are Spanish, German, French, and Portuguese (in addition to English).
+The languages we currently support are English, Spanish, German, French, Portuguese, Japanese, and Korean.

 There are two major parts to translating your site:

 - Enabling the ability for other languages to display on your site.
 This will also enable the automatic translation of some universal text found on all Vimeo OTT sites.

 - Supplying manual translations for custom areas of your site.

 - Supply custom translations for your site

 - What about branded apps?

 For any translation--automatic and custom--to appear on your OTT site, you first need to enable the ability for your site to display in those languages.
 Follow these steps:

 - From the OTT site admin, navigate to Settings > Site.